5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

 ## Notes and further Resources
 - Before applying any of these hotfixes, make sure that you are not using generic ACPI tables from Dortania or the OpenCore Package as provided, since they often contain additional devices, device names and paths to cover various scenarios at once (e.g. `SSDT-PLUG`).
 Instead, tailor them to your system's specific requirements or generate your own using [**SSDTTime**](https://github.com/corpnewt/SSDTTime).
 This alone can prevent sleep and wake issues.
 - Check Dortania's Post-Install guide for additional info about [**Fixing Sleep Issues**](https://github.com/dortania/OpenCore-Post-Install/blob/master/universal/sleep.md)
-- Acidanthera provides a kext which addresses issues with hibernation, called [**HibernationFixup**](https://github.com/acidanthera/HibernationFixup).
+- [**Fixing Power Management, Sleep and Hibernation**](https://github.com/zx0r/HackintoshBible/blob/main/PowerManagement/README.md) in macOS Sonoma and Sequoia (by zx0r).
 - In-depth look into [**Darkwake**](https://www.insanelymac.com/forum/topic/342002-darkwake-on-macos-catalina-boot-args-darkwake8-darkwake10-are-obsolete/), what it does (and what it doesn't do).
-- [Fixing Power Management, Sleep and Hibernation](https://github.com/zx0r/HackintoshBible/blob/main/PowerManagement/README.md) in macOS Sonoma and Sequoia (by zx0r).
 - While researching how these fixes work, I found out that the SSDTs and binary renames used in this section are basically "reverse engineered" `DSDT` patches created by RehabMan included in maciASL's DSDT patching engine.
 They are also available on his "Laptop DSDT Patch" Repo:
 	- **Sleep and Wake** fixes: https://github.com/RehabMan/Laptop-DSDT-Patch/tree/master/system
 	- **0D/6D** fixes: https://github.com/RehabMan/Laptop-DSDT-Patch/tree/master/usb